janfuhrer/podsalsa/SECURITY.md

 ### SBOM

-The Software Bill of Materials (SBOM) is generated in CycloneDX JSON format for the container images and in SPDX JSON format for the binary artifacts for each release.
-The SOMB can be used to verify the dependencies of the project.
+The Software Bill of Materials (SBOM) is generated in CycloneDX JSON format for each release and can be used to verify the dependencies of the project.

 The SBOM of the Go binaries is available in the `*.sbom` files of the release and can be verified with the `slsa-verifier` (see [Verify Provenance of Release Artifacts](#verify-provenance-of-release-artifacts)).